TanStack/table/docs/api/useRowSelect.md

 The following options are supported via the main options object passed to `useTable(options)`

-- `state.selectedRowPaths: Set<RowPathKey>`
+- `initialState.selectedRowIds: Set<RowPathKey>`
   - Optional
   - Defaults to `new Set()`
-  - If a row's path key (eg. a row path of `[1, 3, 2]` would have a path key of `1.3.2`) is found in this array, it will have a selected state.
+  - If a row's ID is found in this array, it will have a selected state.
-- `initialState.selectedRowPaths`
-  - Identical to the `state.selectedRowPaths` option above
 - `manualRowSelectedKey: String`
   - Optional
   - Defaults to `isSelected`